ashutoshmjain/gita/src/how.md

 The first section is a historical narrative.
 It discovers a period five to seven thousand years back - around the city of `Mathura`.
 It ventures into the time when we first adopted written word as primary medium of information storage.

 Text was a profound discovery.
 With it, we learnt to send information to distant places in space and time. `Gita` is the first written message preserved for the future generations.
-The larger carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
-The reason is simple - no one can improve the truth -  the original composition of `Krishna Dwaipayana`.
+The carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
+The reason is simple - the truth is immutable.

 `Gita` underscores `Karm yoga` (work protocol) as a path to gradually accumulate value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible knowledge.
-Despite thousands of elaborate attempts to understand, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !
+Despite thousands of elaborate attempts to decipher, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information.
-It laid the founding ideas (proof of work) of even bigger shift that happened around the same time in nearby city of `Dwarka`  - discovery of gold as a store of value.
+It laid the founding ideas of even bigger shift that happened around the same time in nearby city of `Dwarka`  - discovery of gold as a store of value.

-From barter to bitcoin - value store always follows the properties of information store.
+The founding idea was - store of value must follow the properties of information store.

 - barter was synchronous spot deal - like the spoken word
 - gold allowed us to preserve value the way written word preserved the information
-- bitcoin is gold of internet as written word morphed into digital.
+- bitcoin is gold of internet as information morphed into digital format(s).

 ## gita

 The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.

 `Gita` is the source code of `Karm Yoga` - the work protocol.
 While `Karm Yoga` is proven means to exit sufferings of this world, it also elaborates the ideal path to approach value exchange.
-It establishes the spiritual foundation for selfless focus (`Nishkaam Yazna`) to enable society adopt work ethics - foremost example being `Arjuna`, who wanted to shun his responsibility as a warrior.
-Finding peace (and prosperity) in work without desires is relevant even today - it is a timeless idea.
+It establishes the spiritual foundation for selfless (free) and open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna`, who wanted to shun his responsibility as a warrior.
+Finding peace (and prosperity) in "work without desires" is relevant even today - it is a timeless idea.

 The translation is followed by my essays discovering core concepts of Gita.
 This point of view may be useful to readers who desire to see `Gita` in prevailing rationale of popular science.